Approximate independence of permutation mixtures: Introduction

+\ifthenelse{\boolean{arxiv}}{\paragraph{A ``noisy'' finite de Finetti theorem.}}{ \textbf{A ``noisy'' finite de Finetti theorem.}} The same proof technique of \Cref{thm:main} also yields a version of the de Finetti theorem for finite exchangeable sequences with added noise.
+Given a permutation mixture $\bP_n$ and its i.i.d.\ counterpart $\bQ_n$, we denote by $\bP_{k,n}$ and $\bQ_{k,n}$ the marginal distribution of the first $k$ coordinates:

+Of course, $\bQ_{k ,n}$ is still a product distribution.
+The following theorem establishes bounds on the statistical distance between $\bP_{k, n}$ and this i.i.d. counterpart. \begin{thm} Let $1\le k\le n$.
+Then

+\end{thm} By a standard convexity argument, the same bound holds when comparing the marginal distribution of an arbitrary finite exchangeable sequence (which can be written as a \textit{mixture} of permutation mixtures) to a mixture of product distributions.

-In the absence of a smoothing kernel, some well-known results due to Stam \cite{stam1978distance}, Diaconis--Freedman \cite{diaconis1980finite}, and several recent works \cite{gavalakis2021information,johnson2024relative} yield bounds of the form $\KL(P_{X^k}\|Q_{X^k}) = O(\frac{k^2}{n})$, which can be improved to $O(\frac{k^2}{n(n+1-k)})$ when $|\calX| = O(1)$.
-In particular, $P_{X^k}$ and $Q_{X^k}$ are, in general, statistically indistinguishable when $k = o(\sqrt n)$, and that this requirement can be improved to $k = o(n)$ when $\calX$ is small.\footnote{Note that if no restriction is made on the size of $\calX$, then the birthday paradox shows that the requirement $k = o(\sqrt n)$ is tight.} In comparison, \Cref{thm:deFinetti} implies that as long as the exchangeable distribution can be written as a convolution with a kernel $\sfK$ satisfying $\AffH<\infty$ (such as a Gaussian), the mixtures are statistically indistinguishable for any $k = o(n)$, without any restriction on $|\calX|$.
-This observation suggests that the addition of noise in the form of the kernel $\sfK$ has a similar qualitative effect as a bound on the size of $\calX$; we leave investigation of this interesting connection to future work.
-A similar upper bound on the KL divergence for the noisy setting also appeared in \cite[Theorem 2]{tang2023capacity}, with a linear dependence on both $\frac{k}{n}$ and the cardinality of $\calP$; we will provide a detailed comparison in \Cref{subsec:related_work}.
+In the absence of upper bounds on $\Capa$ and $\AffH$, some well-known results due to Stam \cite{stam1978distance}, Diaconis--Freedman \cite{diaconis1980finite}, and several recent works \cite{gavalakis2021information,johnson2024relative} yield bounds of the form $\KL(\bP_{k, n} \| \bQ_{k, n}) = O(\frac{k^2}{n})$, and $O(\frac{k^2}{n(n+1-k)})$ when $|\calP| = O(1)$.
+In particular, $\bP_{k, n}$ and $\bQ_{k, n}$ are, in general, statistically indistinguishable when $k = o(\sqrt n)$, and this requirement can be improved to $k = o(n)$ when $\calP$ is small.\footnote{Note that if no restriction is made on the size of $\calP$ or on $\AffH$, then the birthday paradox shows that the requirement $k = o(\sqrt n)$ is tight.} \Cref{thm:deFinetti} generalizes these results from two directions.
+First, if $|\calP|=O(1)$, we have $\Capa\le |\calP|-1$ (corollary of \Cref{lemma:chi2-capacity}) even when the elements of $\calP$ are mutually singular.
+Therefore, our first upper bound gives $\chi^2(\bP_{k, n} \| \bQ_{k, n}) = O(\frac{k^2}{n^2})$ for $k\le cn$, generalizing Stam's results \cite{stam1978distance} to the $\chi^2$ divergence, which cannot be analyzed using his techniques.
+Second, the same $O(\frac{k^2}{n^2})$ scaling also holds when $\AffH < \infty$.
+This corresponds to the setting in which the distributions in $\calP$ are ``noisy'' enough that the pairwise squared Hellinger distances are bounded away from $2$.
+In this case, the mixtures are statistically indistinguishable for any $k = o(n)$, without any restriction on $|\calP|$.
+This observation suggests that the addition of noise in the form of a bound on $\AffH$ has a similar qualitative effect as a bound on the size of $\calP$.